gerner/stellarpunk/README.md

 ### Intel System

 - [x] data model for intel, knowing POIs, knowing prices
+- [x] intel lifecycle: created and added to a character's knowledge, expires or somehow goes away
+- [ ] intel used by miners and traders
 - [ ] intel integrated into sensors for identification and physical params
-- [x] intel lifecycle: created and added to a character's knowledge, expires or somehow goes away
 - [ ] buying/selling intel
 - [ ] intel is available in intel forums
-- [ ] agenda for gathering and distributing intel
+- [ ] behavior for gathering intel
-- [ ] intel used by miners and traders
+- [ ] behavior for distributing intel
 - [ ] intel manager interface for player to see intel
-- [ ] intel serialization for save/load
+- [x] intel serialization for save/load

 ## News System